Ch-harsha/BE-Project/README.md

 ![31](https://user-images.githubusercontent.com/84916459/140510875-a38bd9a1-4b6b-4f2c-8e50-c0847b341bb6.png)

-at the end you will report.txt file and netlist.v
+at the end two files are generated i.e.,report.txt file and netlist.v

 in which report.txt file shows the statistical data of the design made